|

 executive producer.

-and his upbringing instilled critical thinking skills.
-After getting a law
+upbringing instilled critical thinking skills.
+After getting a law degree,

-degree, Nader became a consumer activist, going after unsafe products, first
+Nader became a consumer activist, going after unsafe products, first in the

-in the auto industry.
-He built an organization that had some connections to
+auto industry.
+He built an organization that had some connections to the

 years.
 The last part of the film deals with the controversy of Nader’s effect